Sustainable pharmaceutical product lifecycle management

 Chemicals and raw materials manufacturing and sourcing

-Suppliers are required to comply with Good Practices (GxP) requirements, and in addition to this, according to our Supplier Code of Conduct we expect our suppliers to demonstrate their commitment to sustainable and ethical practices.
+Suppliers are required to comply with Good Practices (GxP) requirements, and in addition to this, according to our Third Party Code of Conduct and Supplier Sustainability Requirements we expect our suppliers to demonstrate their commitment to sustainable and ethical practices.
 We only purchase our materials from suppliers whose qualifications we have confirmed.
-We conduct GxP audits into the operations of our GxP critical business partners and suppliers.
+We conduct GxP audits into the operations of our GxP-critical business partners and suppliers.
 We always take and analyse samples of raw materials before approving them for production.

 Product manufacturing / Own factories

-We have identified the most significant environmental aspects for the Orion Group and continuously improve our performance in this regard.
-Among other things, particular emphasis has been placed on continuously improving our waste water handling and focusing on occupational health and safety at our own factories.
+We have identified the most significant environmental aspects for the Orion Group, and continuously improve our performance in this regard.
+Among other things, particular emphasis has been placed on continuously improving our wastewater handling and focusing on occupational health and safety at our own factories.
 We are also committed to reaching the energy savings target for 2025, which is 7.5% of energy consumption in 2016.
-This means a saving of slightly over 12 GWh, 31% of which was achieved in 2017.
+This means a saving of slightly over 12 GWh, 40% of which was achieved in 2018.
+In 2018, we made the commitment to cut our scope 1 and 2 greenhouse gas emissions according to IPCC recommendations.
+This means reductions of 75% by the year 2025, using 2016 as the reference year.

 Our products are manufactured using qualified production equipment in a controlled production environment using validated production and quality control methods to ensure that each batch fulfils predetermined quality specifications.
 The data integrity of all manufacturing and quality control activities is reviewed in detail before a batch is released to market.
-We take immediate action if any deficiency with regards to product quality is detected.
+We take immediate action if any deficiency concerning product quality is detected.

 We minimise waste through package design and optimise shelf life, package sizes and material flows.
 Optimising shelf life is of particular importance to ensure that all the resources needed in manufacturing, packaging and transportation are not wasted.

-Safety is important aspect also in packaging.
+Safety is also an important aspect in packaging.
 Packaging plays an important role in protecting our products.
-We are implementing serialisation and tamper evidence features, new safety measures, to improve safety and traceability even further.
+We are implementing new safety measures, serialisation and anti-tampering features, to improve safety and traceability even further.

 Transportation and distribution